DrThomasAger/smile/README.md

 We focus on delivering on **three core values.**

-* **Maintainable** 🤝 *Unify your team under one standard.* -  You can now contribute meaningfully over long periods of time without getting lost.
-Ensure your team of prompt engineers work together coherently without disrupting flow.
+* **Maintainable** 🤝 *Unify your team under one standard.* -  Your team of prompt engineers can now contribute meaningfully together over long periods of time without confusion, conflicts or disrupting flow.

-* **Future-Proof** 🚀 *Allows your org to retain key intelligence, even after your prompt engineer leaves.* - Never lose organizational intelligence again.
+* **Future-Proof** 🚀 *Never lose organizational intelligence again.* - Allows your org to retain key intelligence, even after your prompt engineer leaves.

 * **Explainable** 📝 *Clearly map prompt text changes to consistent outputs.* - You can now explain your prompt.
-With increasing scrutiny on AI systems, you may need to justify a bias AI decision in an EU court of law.
+With increasing scrutiny on AI systems, you can now justify an AI decision in an EU court of law.

 Don't lose business because you weren't prepared - learn to ***(: Smile*** now 👇